This Time is Different: An Observability Perspective on Time Series Foundation Models

 The outcomes for this subset are reported in \tref{tab:dd_benchmark_results_set2}.
 All the zero-shot models evaluated seem to handle these cases trivially; they all have extremely low MASE.
 Notably, \toto's CRPS is slightly elevated relative to the other models.
 We observe that \toto seems to produce overly wide prediction intervals in at least some of these flat series, and conjecture that this may be due to the frequent presence of large anomalies in its pretraining data.
 This is an interesting avenue for further study, as this conservatism may in fact be desirable in downstream anomaly detection use cases where overconfident predictions can lead to false positive detections.

-\textbf{Taxonomy breakdowns.}.
+\textbf{Taxonomy breakdowns}.
 For the \boom, we evaluate model performance across stratified groups defined by the dataset’s taxonomy categories.
 For term (Table~\ref{tab:real_term_results}), metric type (Table~\ref{tab:metric_type_results}), and domain (Table~\ref{tab:domain_results}), we report the shifted geometric mean of the evaluation metric within each group.
 These results are discussed in detail in \sref{boom_results_appendix}.

-To facilitate research in settings where it is infeasible to evaluate on the full \boom benchmark, we construct a smaller, representative subset, denoted as \boomlet.
-This subset is obtained via uniform sampling over metric queries in \boom, ensuring preservation of the distributional properties across key taxonomy dimensions. \boomlet comprises 32 metric queries, encompassing a total of 1,627 variates and approximately 23 million observation points.
+To facilitate research in settings where it is computationally infeasible to evaluate on the full \boom benchmark, we construct a smaller, representative subset denoted as \boomlet.
+This subset is created via uniform sampling over metric queries in \boom, while additionally prioritizing queries with a relatively large number of variates to ensure sufficient training signal.
+This selection strategy preserves the distributional properties across key taxonomy dimensions, while also maintaining a practical volume of training data per query. \boomlet comprises 32 metric queries, encompassing 1,627 variates and approximately 23 million observation points.